PseudoBob-Delightus/fanfic/stories/exploding-story/chapter-003_chapter-24.md

 "Pinkie!"

-After another moment of hopelessly trying to touch it, Pinkie gives up.
-"Yes, Twilight?"
+After another moment of hopelessly trying to touch it, Pinkie gave up.
+She Noticed Twilight was still there and said, "Twilight?
+What are you doing here still?"

 "We need to go and figure this out."